mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 ## Resulting Context

 A community leader with the properties described above will lend a face and embody the companies commitment to InnerSource.
 It will make it more likely that other associates in his network will follow his lead and contribute to InnerSource.
-Over time, he will be able to build up a stable core team of developers.
+Over time, he will be able to build up a stable core team of developers and hence increase the chances of success for the InnerSource project.

+**Review comments**
+- maybe add something along the lines of gradually changing the culture of the company and what that culture would look like.
+- don't make it sound like a silver bullet/magical solution.
+Other problems are not necessarily addressed by having a great community leader.
+- what are the problems that having a great community leader may not directly address?
+What else do you need?

 ## Known Instances